top of page

 Amongst the many, many striking examples of the crucial role which was played by the RAF during the Second World War, arguably three stand out as being exceptional for our nations’ survival and ultimate victory and which are indelibly etched into the memory of the wartime and postwar (pre millennial) generations: -The Battle of Britain, The Dambusters Raid and The Great Escape.

-However, despite this there is no official memorial to the Great Escape in the United Kingdom.
-While some individuals are recognised in their hometowns, at the former air bases from which they flew, or by their families with private memorials, the United Kingdom provided no such recognition to the Great Escapers, their efforts, and the ultimate sacrifice so many of them made.
+The glaring lack of any official memorial to the Great Escape in the United Kingdom needs to be rectified.
+While some individuals are recognised in their hometowns, at the former air bases from which they flew, or by their families with private memorials, the authorities in the United Kingdom provided no such recognition to the Great Escapers, their efforts, and the ultimate sacrifice so many of them made.

 The Great Escape Memorial Team